One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 Discover is a formidable online banking option.

-Discover’s Rewards Checking account offers 1% cashback on all debit card purchases, on the first $3,000 in purchases each month.
-Discover savings accounts, money market, and CD options all come with respectable interest rates.
+The Discover® Cashback Checking account offers 1% cashback on all debit card purchases, up to $3,000 in purchases each month.
+Discover savings accounts, money market, and certificate of deposit (CD) options all come with respectable interest rates.

 But with all of that said, the thing that sets Discover apart is its commitment to a truly fee-free banking platform.

 All of the fees that you’ll see with traditional banks, such as monthly service fees on checking accounts and savings accounts, are nowhere to be found with Discover.
-The bank also doesn’t charge for official bank checks, check orders, replacing debit cards, and many other things.
+The bank also doesn’t charge for official bank checks, check orders, or replacing debit cards.

 Things to watch out for

-- Savers won’t get as much out of a Discover checking account as those who actively use their debit card, since the account opts for cash back instead of an APY
+- Savers won’t get as much out of Discover’s free checking account as those who actively use their debit card, since the account opts for cash back instead of an annual percentage yield (APY)

 - Discover doesn’t offer home or auto loans, so your banking relationship can’t help you when it comes time for big purchases